Financial-Times/origami/proposals/accepted/0000-variable-fonts.md

 The design team are limited to a small number of weights and styles for our custom fonts due to performance.
 Variable fonts combine variants into one, smaller file and would allow the design team to make greater use of typography within Financial Times products without degrading current performance.

 Given older browsers don't support variable fonts we can use newer standards to load them.
 And since we are commissioning variable fonts we can update the fonts to more closely match their fallback font (the font that is used if a custom font is not supported or takes too long to load).
-Together this means we can remove custom font loading JavaScript/Sass from o-typography.
+Together this means we can remove custom font loading JavaScript/Sass from `o-typography`.

 ### Support